quad400/quad400/README.md

 ## Hi 👋, I'm Abdulquadri Adediji

-#### A passionate Software Engineer focused on building swift and scalable Mobile App with a solid knowledge of Mobile Architecture also I love to explore Backends projects and contribute would like to contribute to an opensoure project
+#### A passionate Software Engineer focused on building swift and scalable Mobile App with a solid knowledge of Mobile Architecture also I love to explore Backends projects and would like to contribute to an opensoure projects

 ---